Iris dichotoma: Description

-Iris dichotoma grows from a small fibrous rhizome, that is stout and very short.
+Iris dichotoma grows from a small fibrous rhizome that is stout and very short.
 Underneath the rhizome, it has thick and swollen roots.

-It has numerous leaves, that are typical iris-looking leaves, that are similar in form to a bearded iris, except fan shaped.
+It has numerous typical iris-looking leaves that are similar in form to a bearded iris, except fan shaped.
 They are also similar to a Vanda orchid's leaves.

 They grow from the base of rhizome (i.e. basal) and are sword-shaped, greyish green and slightly curved.
 The leaves have no midvein and can grow between 15–35 cm long and 1.5–3 cm wide.

-It has dichotomously, or multi-branched stems, which can grow up to between 90–120 cm tall.
+It has dichotomously or multi-branched stems which can grow up to between 90–120 cm tall.
 The tall stems keep the flowers much higher than the foliage of the leaves, and they have 4 or 5 leafy spathes (leaves of the flower bud), which are green, lanceolate (spear-like) shaped and 1.5–2.3 cm long.

 It blooms in the US between May and midsummer.
 Elsewhere, it begins to bloom in summer, or late summer, between July and early August.